r99space99yt/Apolotus/README.md

 ![Logo]
 <br> <br>
-You got send to a planet as the 8th(?) and ur missions is to find them all...
+You got send to a planet as the 8th ship and ur missions is to find them all...

+The planet.
 It seems alive..

 by Tweu (Tinnphat Dc) And Collaborator: Lucas Limit (microprocessordustry Dc)